danielharrell/does_music_move/does_music_move.md

 that it departs and returns.
-And suppose we say all this about the first movement of a symphony, not thinking twice about calling what we hear a "movement."
+And suppose we say all this about the first movement of a symphony, not thinking twice about calling what we hear a "movement".
 For we talk as if we hear just that in the music---movement---and as if any piece of music indeed moves itself in moving us.